The evening you arrive: Baixa

 Before heading to any of the city’s attractions, we suggest purchasing a one-day travel card, since it is quite cheap and you’ll get more than your money’s worth out of it.
-Even if you’ve traveled to Lisbon by car, we recommend you leave it parked and take the city’s public transport or walk around the city.
+Even if you’ve travelled to Lisbon by car, we recommend you leave it parked and take the city’s public transport or walk around the city.

 If you’ve already visited the Castle and it’s getting late, you can stop and have lunch in one of Alfama’s modest and genuine restaurants.
 Some even include live Fado music.

 After lunch, take a bus to Parque das Nações (Park of the Nations).
 This area is one of the most modern in Lisbon.
-It was designed for the 1998 Expo and is now an area full of restaurants, bars, shopping centers and other top attractions, like the Oceanário de Lisboa.
+It was designed for the 1998 Expo and is now an area full of restaurants, bars, shopping centres and other top attractions, like the Oceanário de Lisboa.
 You can also enjoy views of the impressive Vasco da Gama Bridge, the largest overpass in Europe.

-During the evening, head to Chiado and Bairro Alto, two of the most striking neighborhoods in Lisbon.
+During the evening, head to Chiado and Bairro Alto, two of the most striking neighbourhoods in Lisbon.
 The best way to get to them is either to take tram nº 28, the Santa Justa Lift or the Elevador da Gloria (Gloria Lift) from Restauradores Square.

 Chiado was rebuilt after parts of it were destroyed by a fire that took place in 1998.
-The main streets of the district are called Rua do Carmo, where the ruins of Carmo Church are, fruit of the 1755 great earthquake.
+The main streets of the district are called Rua do Carmo, where the ruins of Carmo Church are fruit of the 1755 great earthquake.
 The other important street is called Rua da Garrett.
-Chiado is famous for being an elegant and bohemian neighborhood, frequently referred to as the “Montmartre” of Lisbon.
+Chiado is famous for being an elegant and bohemian neighbourhood, frequently referred to as the “Montmartre” of Lisbon.

 Chiado houses the popular café called A Brasileira, where the Portuguese writer and poet Fernando Pessoa would spend much of his time.
 On the roof terrace of the coffee shop sits a bronze statue of the writer.

 If you follow the Rua da Misericórdia you’ll get to the Bairro Alto.
 This parish is packed with cafés, bars and restaurants, as well as several stores and antique shops.
-Bairro Alto, along with Alfama is probably one of the best neighborhoods to listen to Portugal’s famous Fado music.
+Bairro Alto, along with Alfama is probably one of the best neighbourhoods to listen to Portugal’s famous Fado music.

 After dinner, you’ll find numerous bars where you can have a drink or a cocktail.
-If you want to discover the city’s nightlife, we recommend you head to the reconverted industrial area called Doca Santo Amaro in Alcântara, where there are many night clubs and good watering houses or Santos district.
+If you want to discover the city’s nightlife, we recommend you head to the reconverted industrial area called Doca Santo Amaro in Alcântara, where there are many nightclubs and good watering houses or Santos district.